raywritescode/raywritescode.github.io/about.md

 title: About
 ---

-*Ray.Writes.Code( )* is a hobbyist programmer's blog about the coding side of software development.
+*Ray.writes.code( )* is a hobbyist programmer's blog about the coding side of software development.

 I’m Ray Santos and I’m writing to you from San Diego, CA.